fchastanet/bash-tools-framework/README.tmpl.md

 ### 3.1. bin/gitRenameBranch

 **Help**

 ```
 @@@gitRenameBranch_help@@@
 ```

 ### 3.2. bin/dbQueryAllDatabases

 Execute a query on multiple database in order to generate a report, query can be parallelized on multiple databases

 ```bash
 bin/dbQueryAllDatabases -e localhost-root conf/dbQueries/databaseSize.sql
 ```

 **Help**

 ```
 @@@dbQueryAllDatabases_help@@@
 ```

 ### 3.3. bin/dbScriptAllDatabases

 Allow to execute a script on each database of specified mysql server

 ```bash
 bin/dbScriptAllDatabases -d localhost-root dbCheckStructOneDatabase
 ```

 or specified db only

 ```bash
 bin/dbScriptAllDatabases -d localhost-root dbCheckStructOneDatabase db
 ```

 launch script in parallel on multiple db at once

 ```bash
 bin/dbScriptAllDatabases --jobs 10 -d localhost-root dbCheckStructOneDatabase
 ```

 **Help:**

 ```
 @@@dbScriptAllDatabases_help@@@
 ```

 ### 3.4. bin/dbImport

 Import default source dsn/db ExampleDbName into default target dsn/db ExampleDbName

 ```bash
 dbImport ExampleDbName
 ```

 Ability to import db from dump stored on aws the dump file should have this name `<fromDbName>.tar.gz` and stored on AWS location defined by S3_BASE_URL env variable (see conf/.env file)

 ```bash
 dbImport --from-aws ExampleDbName.tar.gz
 ```

 It allows also to dump from source database and import it into target database.
 Providing --profile option **dumps** only the tables selected.
 Providing --tables option **imports** only the tables selected.

 The following command will dump full structure and data of fromDb but will insert only the data from tableA and tableB, full structure will be inserted too.
 Second call to this command skip the dump as dump has been saved the first time.
 Note that table A and table B are truncated on target database before being imported.

 ```bash
 dbImport --from-dsn default.remote --target-dsn default.local -p all fromDb targetDB --tables tableA,tableB
 ```

 **Help**

 ```
 @@@dbImport_help@@@
 ```

 ### 3.5. bin/dbImportProfile

 Import remote db into local db

 ```bash
 dbImportProfile --from-dsn default.local MY_DB --ratio 45
 ```

 Ability to generate profile that can be used in dbImport to filter out tables bigger than given ratio (based on biggest table size).
-Profile is automatically saved in ${HOME}/.bash-tools/dbImportProfiles with this format 'auto_<dsn>_<db>' **eg:** auto_default.local_MY_DB
+Profile is automatically saved in ${HOME}/.bash-tools/dbImportProfiles with this format `auto*<dsn>*<db>` **eg:** auto_default.local_MY_DB

 **Help**

 ```
 @@@dbImportProfile_help@@@
 ```